JeppeBurgaard/Ny/README.md

 # Hello
 This is my first repository.
-This is not good?
+This is not good

 KKD